MCH Block Grant Application For Public Comments and Review

 The Department of Health and Hospitals (DHH) intends to apply for Maternal and Child (MCH) Block Grant Federal Funding for FY 2012-2013 in accordance with Public Law 97-35 and the Omnibus Budget Reconciliation Act of 1981.
 The Office of Public Health, Maternal and Child Health Section, is responsible for program administration of the grant.

 Program priorities are based on the results of a statewide needs assessment conducted in 2010, which is updated annually based on relevant data collection.
-The Block Grant Application describes in detail the goals and planned activities of the State Maternal and Child Health Program for the next year.
+The Block Grant Application (also available in Spanish) describes in detail the goals and planned activities of the State Maternal and Child Health Program for the next year.

 Interested persons may request copies of the application from: